akira-kurogane/mongodb-guide/content/connecting_guide/human_ix/mongo_shell/_index.md

 }
 ```

+To see how these parsing exceptions are achieved you can look at the <tt>shellHelper.show</tt> function in [mongo/shell/utils.js](https://github.com/mongodb/mongo/blob/master/src/mongo/shell/utils.js).

 #### Plain Javascript

-The mongo shell will process javascript with referring to any database context if you want to!
+The mongo shell will process javascript with referring to any database context, if you want to.
 Below are some client side-only expressions and functions, pretty much identical to those you can do in the native Javascript supported in web browsers etc.

 ```js
 var x = 1;